Sustainable Packaging: What You Need To Know in 2023

 Sustainability has become an important concern and a practice to adopt for both consumers and brands.

-The growing concern and interest of buyers towards preferring usage of Eco-friendly packaging are now turning into something more than just a buzzword.
+The growing concern and interest of buyers towards preferring usage of eco-friendly packaging is now turning into something more than just a buzzword.
 Today, 37% of consumers in the US alone give priority to buying products that are packed in sustainable packaging.
 Such a shift in the opinion of consumers around packaging has necessitated brands to go for packaging boxes that are made from eco-friendly materials.
 Day by day, sustainable packaging is becoming a cornerstone for loyalty towards a brand.

 Sustainable packaging is packaging that results in a reduced environmental impact over the usage of less sustainable options.
-The use of sustainable materials in creating new packaging options is thought to have a positive impact on the environment.

 In practice, this is done by:

-• Usage of 100% recycled materials
+- Usage of 100% recycled materials

-Simply, eco packaging is entirely about the environment.
+Simply put, eco-packaging is entirely about the environment.
 While also considering economic and social factors.

 Why Going for Sustainability in Packaging is Important

 People themselves are realizing the importance of packaging that should not badly impact the environment.
-Also, a surge has gone up among consumers using social media to post tweets and posts online – addressing big consumer goods companies such as Amazon and others to go for 100% eco-friendly packaging.
+Also, a surge has gone up among consumers using social media to post tweets and posts online, addressing big consumer goods companies such as Amazon and others to go for 100% eco-friendly packaging.

 And if such big corporations can question and force governments to take action, then this clearly means that:

-• Big corporations need to build a public image that’s positive in terms of environmental concerns
+- Big corporations need to build a public image that’s positive in terms of environmental concerns.

-But that doesn’t mean it’s costly to do so – nor that brands will have to compromise on their packaging’s form and function.
+But that doesn’t mean it’s costly to do so, nor that brands will have to compromise on their packaging’s form and function.

-It means designing product packaging boxes with the main aim of causing as little of harm to the environment as possible.
+It means designing product packaging boxes with the main aim of causing as little harm to the environment as possible.

 Recycled material can help a lot in doing this.
 It can also be done by designing your packaging with some other purpose in mind.